Pink's Hot Dogs in Hollywood selling "Betty White Naked Hot Dog" to honor the star's legacy; all proceeds will go to the LA Zoo. - ExBulletin

 Pink’s Hot Dogs in Hollywood selling “Betty White Naked Hot Dog” to honor the star’s legacy; all proceeds will go to the LA Zoo.

-Pink’s Hot Dogs in Hollywood said this week, the restaurant will sell the “Betty White Naked Hot Dog,” and 100% of the sales proceeds will go to the LA Zoo.
+Hollywood pink hot dog This week the restaurant will be selling “Betty White Naked Hot Dogs” and says 100% of its sales will go to the LA Zoo.

-On Sunday, a banner was seen at the restaurant which read: “Betty White, We Will Love You Forever !!!”
+On Sunday, I found a banner in the restaurant saying “Betty White, we love you forever !!!”.

-White, who died at age 99 on New Years Eve, was a well-known animal lover and worked closely with several LA animal organizations.
+White, who died on New Years Eve at the age of 99, is a well-known animal lover and has worked closely with several animal groups in LA.

-She officially joined the board of directors of the Greater Los Angeles Zoo Association in 1974.
-She took a hiatus in 1997 to become a member of the zoo’s board of trustees, a role she held for eight years.
+She officially joined the Los Angeles Zoo Association board of directors in 1974.
+She took a hiatus in 1997 and became a member of the Zoo Commission, which served for eight years.
 She then became chairman of the board of GLAZA in 2010.

-You can buy the “Betty White Naked Hot Dog” at Pink’s now for $ 5.20.
+You can now get “Betty White Naked Hot Dogs” at Pinks for $ 5.20.

 Copyright 2022 KABC Television, LLC.
 All rights reserved.